vippsas/vipps-ecom-api/vipps-ecom-api.md

 Once the user has paid (or cancelled), Vipps supports two ways to return to the merchant native app:

-1: Let Vipps deeplink back into the merchant app using their url scheme (eg. merchantapp://).
+1: Let Vipps deeplink back into the merchant app using their URL scheme (e.g., merchantapp://).
 This is the default/suggested approach.

-2: Just close Vipps, fall back to the merchant app, pick up the thread again there in onActivityResult().
+2: Just close Vipps, fall back to the merchant app, pick up the thread again there in `onActivityResult()`.

 In both cases, the merchant app should query the ecom API for updated status on the payment once user returns from Vipps.

-#### Return back to merchant app by actively deeplinking into it from Vipps
+#### Return to merchant app by actively deeplinking into it from Vipps

 With this approach, the merchant app has to have its own URL scheme registered so Vipps can actively open the merchant app again after payment/cancellation.